AdobeDocs/workfront.en/help/classic/manage-work/projects/define-a-business-case/create-business-case.md

    For more information about editing the Expenses section of the Business Case, see the section [Expenses](../../../manage-work/projects/define-a-business-case/areas-of-business-case.md#expenses) in the article [Overview of the Areas of the Business Case](../../../manage-work/projects/define-a-business-case/areas-of-business-case.md).

    <!--
-   (Optional) Click
-   <strong>Edit Legacy Resource Estimates</strong>.
-For more information about editing the Legacy Resource Estimates section of the Business Case, see the section
-   <a href="../../../manage-work/projects/define-a-business-case/areas-of-business-case.md#resource-estimates" class="MCXref xref">Legacy Resource Estimates</a> in the article
-   <a href="../../../manage-work/projects/define-a-business-case/areas-of-business-case.md" class="MCXref xref">Overview of the Areas of the Business Case</a>.
-The ability to edit information in this area might have been removed in your environment.
+   <li value="10" data-mc-conditions="QuicksilverOrClassic.Draft mode,QuicksilverOrClassic.Classic"> <p data-mc-conditions="QuicksilverOrClassic.Classic">(Optional) Click <strong>Edit Legacy Resource Estimates</strong>.</p> <p data-mc-conditions="QuicksilverOrClassic.Classic">For more information about editing the Legacy Resource Estimates section of the Business Case, see the section <a href="../../../manage-work/projects/define-a-business-case/areas-of-business-case.md#resource-estimates" class="MCXref xref">Legacy Resource Estimates</a> in the article <a href="../../../manage-work/projects/define-a-business-case/areas-of-business-case.md" class="MCXref xref">Overview of the Areas of the Business Case</a>. </p> <p data-mc-conditions="QuicksilverOrClassic.Classic">The ability to edit information in this area might have been removed in your environment.</p> </li>
    -->

 1. (Optional) Use the Resource Budgeting area to budget your resources and obtain the Budgeted Labor Cost associated with the job roles on the project.
 For more information, see [Budget resources in the Business Case](../../../manage-work/projects/define-a-business-case/budget-resources-in-business-case.md).